juntagrico/juntagrico/README.md

     heroku pg:backups restore $(heroku pg:backups public-url --app $SOURCE_APP) DATABASE_URL --app $TARGET_APP

 See: [Importing and Exporting Heroku Postgres Databases with PG Backups](https://devcenter.heroku.com/articles/heroku-postgres-import-export)

+### How to deploy to ortoloco-dev.herokuapp.com

+Obviously, you need the rights to do this, then:

+    heroku git:remote -a ortoloco-dev -r heroku-dev
+    git push heroku-dev master

+On live you do this:

+    heroku git:remote -a ortoloco -r heroku-live
+    git push heroku-live live